 And, once you’re married, the pressure to then have children also starts to mount.

-Marriage Parks can be found all over China.
+Marriage Parks (or Dating Parks) can be found all over China.
 Hordes of desperate parents show pictures of their children, as well as personal information like age, height and education level, in an effort to partner them up before it’s too late.

 Some traditional Chinese women will expect any potential suitor to pay her family a dowry, or bride price, prior to marriage.
 In exchange for paying a dowry, the girl’s family is generally expected to buy a car or to furnish the apartment.